jjzazuet/aws-cheatsheets/DVA-C01-kms.md

   - Returns a unique data key for each request.
   - Bytes in the key are not related to the caller or CMK that is used to encrypt the data key.

+## API calls

+- `Encrypt`
+  - used to encrypt RSA keys, database passwords, or other sensitive information.
+  - Move encrypted data from one AWS region to another.
+  - NOT recommended if you want to encrypt your data locally.
+You have to use the `GenerateDataKey` operation instead.

 ## Metrics

 ## Pricing